-I acknowledge receipt of the above discussion of potential risks and complications, as well as patient information, financial policy, surgery center disclosure and surgery pre & post operative care information.
+I acknowledge receipt of the above discussion of potential risks and complications, as well as patient information, financial policy, surgery center disclosure and surgery pre & post-operative care information.
 I am comfortable with all aspects of the upcoming surgery and ask that we proceed with surgery.

+•

+Printed Name of Patient Date of Birth

-(Signature of patient or guardian)
+(Signature of patient or guardian) (Date)

-(Date)

-Witnessed by
+Witnessed by (Date)

-(Date)
+Peds Sinus

-Updated December 08.
+Updated 01/16 rmiller